How many Lobbans emigrated?

 Streets named after a Lobban/Loban may give clues as to where the families went, but we have not been able to do much more than locate the streets and guess which immigrant family the streets commemorate (see Trivia)

 The earliest Loban known to have left Scotland and settled elsewhere was William Loban (1596–aft.
-1637), who went as a soldier to Holland in 1620 and married into local families, with the Dutch authorities spelling his name Laban (see Elsewhere).
+1637), who went as a soldier to Holland in 1620 and married into local families, with the Dutch authorities spelling his name Laban.
 Although the geographic origin of this line is unknown, Y-DNA analysis has shown it to be part of the NE Scotland Lobbans haplogroup (details).

 Two pioneers showed up in North America in the 1700s, and both have mysterious pasts in Scotland in spite of known birth dates and places.
 John Lobban (1734–1822) arrived in the Virginia Colony before 1759 and Thomas Loban (1757–1817) arrived in New Brunswick, Canada before 1785.
+We have now placed the former in the Y-DNA tree, and deduced the probable family origin of the latter.
 The earliest Lobban settler in Australia, Alexander Lobban (1802–1876) first arrived in 1829 as a convict and was joined by his family 7 years later when his sentence ended.
 However, the majority of the people summarized in the accounts linked above emigrated in the second half of the 19th Century or the first years of the 20th (note my cut-off date, above).

 Those who left in the days of sailing ships had long journeys in crowded, often unsanitary conditions, as described for William Nichol‘s first trip with assisted emigrants (free people, not convicts) to Australia (here).